 • sources of research assistance, if any;

-• declaration of non-existence of conflicts of interest.
+• declaration of conflicts of interest;

 Abstract and Descriptors: Abstract, in English or Portuguese, with a maximum of 300 words.
-For the original articles, should be structured (Objective, Methods, Results, Conclusions), highlighting the most significant data of the work.
-For case reports, revisions or updates and a previous note, the summary should not be structured.
-Below the abstract, specify at least five and at most ten descriptors (Keywords) that define the subject of the work.
-The descriptors should be based on the DECS – Descriptors in Health Sciences – available at http://www.ncbi.nlm.nih.gov/mesh.
+For the original articles, should be structured (Introduction, Methods, Results, Conclusions), highlighting the most significant data of the work.
+Case reports, revisions, or updates and a previous note, the summary should not be structured.
+Below the abstract, specify at least 3 and maximum 6 descriptors (Keywords) that define the subject of the work.
+The descriptors should be based on the MESH terms (Medical Subject Headings) available for consultation at https://www.ncbi.nlm.nih.gov/mesh.
 If no descriptors are available to cover the subject of the manuscript, terms or expressions available in PubMed (https://www.ncbi.nlm.nih.gov/pubmed) are allowed.

-The standards to be followed were based on the format proposed by the International Committee of Medical Journal Editors and published in the article Uniform requirements for manuscripts submitted to biomedical journals also available for consultation at http://www.icmje.org/.
+The standards to be followed were based on the format proposed by the International Committee of Medical Journal Editors and published in the article Uniform requirements for manuscripts submitted to biomedical journals also available for consultation at http://www.icmje.org.

 Presentation of the text

-Preferably use the Microsoft Word® processor.
+You must use the Microsoft Word® processor.

 Do not emphasize excerpts from the text: do not underline and do not use bold.
 Do not use capital letters in proper nouns (other than the first letter) in the text or Bibliographical References.
 When using acronyms or abbreviations, describe them in full the first time they are mentioned in the text.

 In this section, show the current state of knowledge about the topic under study, divergences and gaps that may possibly justify the development of the work, but without extensive review of the literature.
-For Case Reports, present a summary of the cases already published, epidemiology of the reported condition and a justification for the presentation as an isolated case.
+For Case Reports present a summary of the cases already published, epidemiology of the reported condition and a justification for the presentation as an isolated case.
 Clearly state the objectives of the work.

 It should properly and objectively explore the results, discussed in light of other observations already recorded in the literature, highlighting the new and original information obtained in the research.
 Emphasize the appropriateness of the research methods used.
 Compare and relate the observations with those of other authors, commenting and explaining the differences that occur.
-Explain the implications of the findings, their limitations, and make recommendations.
+Explain the implications of the findings, their limitations and make recommendations.
 The discussion should culminate with the conclusions, indicating ways for new research or implications for professional practice.
 For Case Reports, base the Discussion on a broad and updated literature review.

 Collaborations of individuals, institutions or acknowledgments for financial support, technical aids, deserving recognition, but not justifying inclusion as the author, should be included.